 Embracing a heart healthy lifestyle or heart healthy living can help control or even reverse the natural progression of heart disease for adults in their 30's and 40's.
 A person does not have to think they are doomed if they have acquired some bad habits, because adults can reverse heart risks by changing to a heart healthy living lifestyle.

-Also contributing to a heart healthy living lifestyle is eating a Heart Healthy Diet.
-This can be achieved by a diet rich in fiber, high in essential omega-3 fatty acids, low in sodium and high in fruits and vegetables.
+Also important to a heart-healthy lifestyle is eating a Heart-Healthy Diet.
+This can be achieved by a diet rich in fiber, high in fruits and vegetables, low in sodium and high in essential omega-3 fatty acids.

 In addition, according to a study, older women who walked or jogged three times a week for six months (up to a 65 percent maximum heart rate) and also took omega-3 supplements experienced reduced inflammation and augmented bone mineral density, thus improving overall health, for a healthy heart.